zaius/docs/content/docs/deploy/index.md

 ## Deploy

-A deploy is a [pipeline](/docs/pipelines/index.html) and similar to build can have its own set of [steps](/docs/deploy/steps.html).
+A deploy is a [pipeline](/docs/pipelines/index.html) and similar to a build pipeline can have its own set of [steps](/docs/deploy/steps.html).
 The major differences between a build and a deploy are:

 * deploy uses the output of a (green) build.
 * requires a deploy target